iterative/dvc.org/static/docs/use-cases/data-registry.md

 Note that when adding an updated data directory, DVC only needs to move the new and changed files to the <abbr>cache</abbr>.

-Finally, let's commit the new dataset version to Git, and list the 2 versions:
+Finally, let's commit the new dataset version to Git, and list all the commits:

 ```dvc
 $ git commit -am "Add 1000 more cats and dogs images to dataset"